Expedited Partner Therapy (EPT) for

 (Accessed June 29, 2005)

-Expedited Partner Therapy Work Group: Marisela Babcock, William Burleson, Peter Carr, MPH, Candy Hadsall, RN, MA, Summer Martins, MPH, Nancy Petschauer, Amy Gust, Stephen Schletty, STD and HIV Section, Infectious Disease Epidemiology, Prevention and Control Division, MDH; Delford Doherty, PharmD and MPH Candidate, University of Minnesota.
+Expedited Partner Therapy Work Group: Marisela Babcock, William Burleson, Peter Carr, MPH, Candy Hadsall, RN, MA, Summer Martins, MPH, Nancy Petschauer, Amy Gust, Stephen Schletty, STD, HIV and TB Section, Infectious Disease Epidemiology, Prevention and Control Division, MDH; Delford Doherty, PharmD and MPH Candidate, University of Minnesota.

 Internal Reviewers: Kristen Ehresmann, RN, MPH, Ruth Lynfield, MD, Infectious Disease Epidemiology, Prevention and Control Division; Douglas Schultz, Communications Office, MDH.